MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-deploy-custom-vision.md

 2. Return to your Custom Vision project and select **Add images**.

 3. Browse to the git repo that you cloned locally, and navigate to the first image folder, **Cognitive-CustomVision-Windows / Samples / Images / Hemlock**.
-Select all 10 images in the folder and select **Open**.
+Select all 10 images in the folder and then **Open**.

 4. Add the tag **hemlock** to this group of images and press **enter** to apply the tag.